anto1282/G-WEB_Fraud_Detection/reports/README.md

 > Answer:

 --- question 22 fill here ---
 We managed to implement Vertex AI very simply.
-By using the docker image which is located in the artifact registry we can easily run a Vertex AI.
-The image contains the data, which is not optimal compared to accessing the data during creation of the container, but it made it very easy to create training jobs in Vertex AI.
-There are some complications with the permissions of the gcloud project, where even though a user has ownership of the project they are not allowed to run a Vertex Ai job.
+By utilizing the Docker image stored in the artifact registry, we were able to seamlessly execute Vertex AI jobs.
+The Docker image contains the necessary data, which, while not the most optimal setup compared to dynamically accessing the data during the container's creation, significantly simplified the process of creating and running training jobs in Vertex AI.
+This approach allowed us to streamline deployment and focus on the model training workflows.

+However, there were some complications related to the permissions within the Google Cloud project.
+Specifically, even users who had ownership of the project encountered restrictions that prevented them from running Vertex AI jobs.
+This highlights the need for a more granular review and configuration of IAM (Identity and Access Management) roles and permissions to ensure all necessary access is granted for smooth execution of Vertex AI tasks.
+Despite these challenges, the implementation process overall was efficient and functional.

 ## Deployment